 Psychology CE Credits (6.0) – 1 CE per speaker/presentation:

 Amego Prepare is a co-sponsor of this conference for Continuing Education Credits for Psychologists.
 Amego Prepare is approved by the American Psychological Association to sponsor continuing education for psychologists.
 Amego Prepare maintains responsibility for this program and its content. *Attendees must be present during the entire conference.

 **It is attendee’s responsibility to check with their State and Professional organization to confirm all CE offerings.

-Location - Now Virtual
+Location - Now Live Online

-Important Notice: Now an Online (ONLY) Live Conference*
+Important Notice: Now Live Online Conference*

 We are confident that our partner ABAC, a company with over 6 years experience and close to 400 live events hosted, will provide a high-quality experience our conference attendees expect from CCBS.
-As with all ABAC events and ABACLive Cambridge Center Series Events, each of our speakers will have two personal sessions to practice using the system and all will be supported by the ABAC team throughout the process and during the day of.

 Join us for what will be a truly unique Ethics conference experience with our six invited speakers!

 NO CANCELLATION FEE.
 We will refund your fee up to 3 hours prior to the event.
 No cancellations will be accepted within 3 hours of start time or during the event.
 If you miss live you can access the recording for 10 days.

 Melmark is committed to providing exceptional applied behavior analytic services to every individual, every day.
 With a vision to expand and raise the quality of service delivery systems throughout the country by disseminating and replicating the Melmark Model of Program Development and Clinical Treatment, Melmark embraces the following core commitments: Compassionate Care, Integrity in Everything We Do, Highly Skilled Workforce, Evidence-Based Practices, and Best Outcomes.